zkxs/stationeers/generic/mixer/README.md

 # Gas mixing
-- Gas mixing is done by volume, but you actually care about mixing by moles
-- So you can either equalize temperature, or just do math
+- Gas mixing is done by volume, but you actually care about mixing by moles.
+So you can either equalize the temperature of your inputs, or just do math to calculate the correct `Setting`.

 ## The Game Code